 Hulse Gary; Lautenschlager, Nicola; Tait, Robert; Almeida, Osvaldo.
 “Dementia associated with alcohol and other drug use.”
 International Psychogeriatrics.
 September 2005.
 Accessed June 8, 2019.

-Jessen, Frank; et al. “Anticholinergic drug use and risk for dementia: target for dementia prevention.”
+Jessen, Frank; et al. “Anticholinergic drug use and risk for de[…]dementia prevention.”
 European archives of psychiatry and clinical neuroscience, November 2010.
 Accessed June 8, 2019.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.